mrcodetastic/ESP32-HUB75-MatrixPanel-DMA/README.md

 -  **CIE 1931** luminance [correction](https://ledshield.wordpress.com/2012/11/13/led-brightness-to-your-eye-gamma-correction-no/) (aka natural LED dimming)
 -  **Adafruit GFX API** - library could be build with AdafruitGFX, simplified GFX or without GFX API at all

-If you wanna ask "*...OK, OK, than whats the price for those features?*" I'll tell you - "[memory](/doc/i2s_memcalc.md), you pay it all by precious MCU's memory for DMA buffer".
+If you wanna ask "*...OK, OK, than what's the price for those features?*" I'll tell you - "[memory](/doc/i2s_memcalc.md), you pay it all by precious MCU's memory for DMA buffer".

 ## ESP32 Supported
 Espressif have kept the 'ESP32' name for all their chips for brand recognition, but their new variant MCU's are different to the ESP32 this library was built for.